Congratulations! Maybe you have already made your first investment or are right on the verge of becoming a bona fide investor.

 Regardless of what you want to learn more about, chose your resources wisely.
 You may be seeking education out of interest or necessity, but where you get your information matters a great deal.

 Investing is very similar to politics when it comes to matters of opinion.
-Some websites that offer investment guidance are severely polarized and limit the availability of accurate and relevant information.
+Some websites that offer investment guidance are severely polarized and limit accurate and relevant information availability.

 The frequency of information you receive is entirely up to you.
 Some new investors like to track their investments throughout the day, while others feel overloaded if they check more often than once per day.